-Travis Campbell is a member of the technology and transactions practice group in the firm’s Austin office.
-Travis focuses his practice in helping emerging, mid-size, and global Fortune 500 companies achieve business objectives in transactions where intellectual property, technology, and/or data privacy issues are material, such as agreements for software, cloud services, outsourcing, technology transfer and development, joint ventures, manufacturing and distribution, music and film production, brand licensing, cooperative marketing, and other complex or high-value commercial arrangements.
+Travis Campbell advises emerging, mid-sized, and global Fortune 500 companies in transactions where intellectual property (IP), technology, and/or data privacy issues are material, such as agreements for patents, software, cloud services, outsourcing, technology transfer and development, joint ventures, manufacturing and distribution, brand licensing, cooperative marketing, independent contractor/vendor agreements, IP assignments, and other complex or high-value commercial arrangements.

 Prior to joining the firm, Travis served as an associate for a U.S.-based international law firm where he focused his practice on negotiating and drafting agreements for numerous technology-related transactions, including cloud and on-premise software agreements, joint development agreements, intellectual property licenses, and master services agreements, among others.